 An entire liter of pure organic maple syrup is under $11 at my Costco!

-PBFit Organic Powdered PB– I add powdered peanut butter to my oatmeal every morning for a protein and flavor boost, and it still takes me a few months through this giant container!
+PBFit Organic Powdered PB– I add powdered peanut butter to my oatmeal or pancakes every morning for a protein and flavor boost, and it still takes me a couple of months to make it through this giant container!

-Powdered peanut butter is really pricy at the other stores where I shop, and it’s significantly cheaper for me to buy at Costco.
+Powdered peanut butter is pretty pricy at the other stores where I shop, so it’s significantly cheaper for me to buy at Costco or on Amazon.

 Organic Peanut Butter – Two 28 oz. jars are $10, which I think is a great deal!
 A 16-ounce jar of organic peanut butter is $4-5 at the other stores where I shop.